 The Rock Box Music School & Stage prides itself on a professional staff of teachers who have real-world experience in the music industry.
 From world tours, pro studio sessions and years of on-stage experience, our teachers have what it takes to get you to the next level.

 Angel Bartolotta – Creator, Co-Owner, Teacher: Drums, World Percussion

 Angel Bartolotta (aka Andrew Bartolotta) has been playing drums his whole life.
-From a kid banging on pots and pans, to a studio session drummer and hired-gun, touring the United States, Canada, Australia, New Zealand and Europe.
-Angel has devoted his entire life to the art of drumming.
+From a kid banging on pots and pans, to a studio session drummer and hired-gun, touring The United States, Canada, Germany, France, England, Italy, Switzerland, Denmark, Holland, Austria, Belgium, The Netherlands, Australia, and New Zealand.
+Angel has devoted his entire life to the art of music.

-Angel is best known as the drummer for Dope, Genitorturers, PIG, Crossbreed, Switched, The Undead and many other bands, as well as being an Artist on the DW, PDP, Zildjian, Evans and ProMark rosters.
+Angel has over 80 credits in his discography.
+He is best known as the drummer for Dope (who’s album “No Regrets” debuted at #88 on the Billboard 200), Genitorturers, industrial rock pioneers PIG, Crossbreed, Switched, the iconic punk band The Undead and many other bands, as well as being an Artist on the DW, PDP, Zildjian, Evans and ProMark rosters.
 He is also the founder of Team Cybergeist, a collaborative music project featuring over 100 musicians from all around the world.
+In the Summer of 2018, Angel was chosen as one of the drummers to perform in the Volumes exhibit at The Ringling Museum of Art in Sarasota, Florida.